Hasan082/pyhon-24-projects/Bigger/WeatherApp/README.md

 ├── main.py               # Main script for running the application and displaying weather information.
 ├── model.py              # Contains the Weather class and model definitions.
 ├── weather.json          # Example of a dummy weather data file for local testing.
+|── weather_api.py        # Functions to interact with the weather API and retrieve data.
-└── weather_api.py        # Functions to interact with the weather API and retrieve data.
+└── requiremnts.txt        # Functions to interact with the weather API and retrieve data.

 ```

 ## Requirements